Elderly Balance Better After Foot Massages

 The subjects were tested on their One Leg Balance (OLB), Timed Up and Go (TUG) and Lateral Reach performance.
 Results were compared between the two groups before and after the massage and application of the magnets.

-The group who had massages and mobilisations showed significant improvements in performance of OLB and TUG after one session of intervention.
+The group who had massages and mobilisations showed significant improvements in performance of OLB and TUG.
+This is after one session of intervention.

 Massage and mobilisation of the feet and ankles in elderly adults: Effect on clinical balance performance, J Vaillant et al., Manual Therapy 2009;14:661-664